 Wondering how to frame your new art print?
-What color frame to use, to mat or not to mat?, where should you even purchase a frame?
+What color frame to use?
+To mat or not to mat?
+Where should you even purchase a frame?
 Let's get some of those questions answered!

 ((And if you'd rather watch a video answering all your questions, just scroll to the bottom of this post.))